anooruddh/devops/k8s-readme.md

 Services associate specific criteria with pods to enable their discovery.
 Pods and services are associated through key-value pairs called selectors and labels.
 Any new match between a pod label and selector will be discovered automatically by the service.

+# PodStatus - Pending, ContainerCreating, Running

+# PodConditions - PodScheduled, ContainersReady, Initialized, and Ready (Each condition can be either True, False, or Unknown)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## The Control plane (master)